Paris Foreign Missions Society: Vietnam

 Other missionaries were martyred during the reign of Emperor Tự Đức, such as Augustin Schoeffer in 1851 and Jean Louis Bonnard in 1852, prompting the Paris Foreign Missions Society to ask the French government for a diplomatic intervention.
 In 1858, Charles Rigault de Genouilly attacked Vietnam under the orders of Napoleon III following the failed mission of diplomat Charles de Montigny.
 His stated mission was to stop the persecution of Catholic missionaries in the country and assure the unimpeded propagation of the faith.
 Rigault de Genouilly, with 14 French gunships, 3,000 men and 300 Filipino troops provided by the Spanish, attacked the port of Da Nang in 1858, causing significant damage, and occupying the city.
 After a few months, Rigault had to leave due to problems with supplies and illnesses among many of his troops.
 Sailing south, De Genouilly captured Saigon, a poorly defended city, on 18 February 1859.
 This was the beginning of the French conquest of Cochinchina.

-Ten martyrs of the M.E.P. were canonized by John-Paul II, 19 June 1988, as part of 117 martyrs of Vietnam, including 11 Dominican Fathers, 37 Vietnamese priests, and 59 Vietnamese laics: